-The cryptocurrency space is filled with controversies, misunderstandings, broken partnerships, or other type of conflicts, which is quite surprising considering how young it is.
-However, it might be surprising to learn that some of the largest splits actually came from Bitcoin’s own ecosystems – its own family.
-The best-known example of this was the birth of Bitcoin Cash, which took place in the summer of 2017.
+The cryptocurrency space is filled with controversies, misunderstandings, broken partnerships, or other types of conflicts, which is quite surprising considering how young it is.

-Now, we have already discussed Bitcoin, as well as Bitcoin Cash, as individual projects.
+Now, we have already discussed Bitcoin vs Bitcoin Cash, as individual projects.
 We have explained how they came to be, what are their goals, and alike, and you can check that out in their own dedicated articles.

 For now, let’s just say that the split in the crypto community was caused due to the disagreement between the developers, which was originally caused by one of the issues as old as Bitcoin itself — scalability.
 The problem of scalability was noticed as soon as Bitcoin’s white paper was released, back in 2008.